formsend/nano/README.md

 https://nano.to/Moon
 ```

-Visit [https://nano.to](https://nano.to/) to reserve your Username.
+Search for and reserve Usernames at [https://api.nano.to](https://api.nano.to/).

 # Customize